-This is the repository for the LinkedIn Learning course Expert Domain-Driven Design (DDD) Implementation in .NET
+This repo is for the Linkedin Learning course: Expert Domain-Driven Design (DDD) Implementation in .NET

 This course is aimed at .NET developers and architects interested in applying domain-driven design (DDD) in their projects.
 Instructor Rodrigo Díaz Concha takes you through the steps for creating a solution for a fictional pet medicine company to show you practical techniques to implement DDD using .NET and C#.
 Learn about using entities, value objects, aggregates, domain events, and more.
 This course is ideal for those looking to integrate DDD strategies and tools into their development solutions, as well as for software architects and .NET project stakeholders who want to understand how to implement DDD in their current or future initiatives.